-And for all those times when paper can’t be avoided—when you receive a receipt after purchasing something, for example—then again you should aim to get the data into your accounting as soon as possible.
+And for all those times when paper can’t be avoided—when you receive a receipt after purchasing something, for example—you should aim to get the data into your accounting as soon as possible.

 In fact, using an app such as AutoEntry means you can automate this right there and then using your mobile phone’s camera, without having to worry about it later.

 2. HMRC wants to see all of your accounting data

 It’s not unnatural to see Making Tax Digital as an attempt by HMRC to see more of your accounting data.